kmuto/review/doc/format.md

 Next paragraph is ...
 ```

-two empy lines or more are same as one empty line.
+two empty lines or more are same as one empty line.

 ## Chapter, Section, Subsection (headings)